-Ward Committees were established in all 9 wards of Nketoana.
+Ward Committees were established in all 9 wards of Nketoana after the election of the new Council.
 The Ward Councillor is the chairperson of the committee and 10 members are elected per committee.
 The Ward Committees are fully functional and are well involved in the processes of Public Participation.
 The Ward committees attended training as offered by SALGA.
 It was well attended and the capacity obtained showed in the conduct of the committees during the IDP Public Participation consultation.
 Ward Committee meetings are held regularly.